luisarizmendi/rhde-aap-gitops-demo/docs/s1-creating_RHEL_images.md

   >**Note**
   >
-  > This first time we will take this approach (clone the repo in our laptop) because we will need to modify two files (`production-image-definition.yml` and `production-kickstart.ks`) to prepare and publish our image.
+  > This first time we will take this approach (clone the repo in our laptop) because we will need to modify two files (`prod-image-definition.yml` and `prod-kickstart.ks`) to prepare and publish our image.
 If we were using the Gitea Web to modify the files we will need to do it sequentially (you cannot modify two files and push the changes, you need to modify-push and then modify-push).
-That would mean that we will activate the " New Edge Device Image" Workflow Job (which involves "Compose Image" and "Publish Image" Jobs as we will see below ) when we modify the `production-image-definition.yml` and we will trigger again the "Publish Image" Job when we modify the `production-kickstart.ks` file.
+That would mean that we will activate the " New Edge Device Image" Workflow Job (which involves "Compose Image" and "Publish Image" Jobs as we will see below ) when we modify the `prod-image-definition.yml` and we will trigger again the "Publish Image" Job when we modify the `prod-kickstart.ks` file.

 We need to update the image definition, we could, for example, include a new package, let's say `bind-utils`.
 We just need to clone the repo, update the file and push the changes: